 Often, small groups of people are better able to interact and learn about a topic than those in larger groups.
 For that reason, Coronado Baptist Church has Bible studies and Sunday School classes designed to help you in your Spiritual Growth.
-These are held throughout the week and on Saturday evening and Sunday mornings.
+These are held throughout the week, Saturday evening and Sunday mornings.
 The size of the groups vary based on the nature of the study and age group.
 For more information on what classes are offered and times, click here.

 Each Sunday morning, children get to participate in their own classes and children’s church based on their age.
 Bible lessons are taught in such a way that every child gets to participate and learn.
 Teachers are carefully screened and thoroughly trained in children’s instruction.

 Life can get complicated once you cross that nebulous threshold into adulthood.
 There are complicated decisions.
 Bigger stakes.
 Serious relationships.
-And a whole lot more decisions.
-Our Singles Ministry is led by Dan Dodge, and is comprised of two groups: Single Focus (ages 23-35) and The Next Generation (ages 35+).
+And a whole lot more.
+Our Singles Ministry is led by Dan Dodge, and is comprised of two groups: Single Focus (ages 23-25) and The Next Generation (ages 35+).
 Both of these groups are very active, meeting each weekend for Bible study at the church.
 For younger singles, we meet at 9:30 upstairs in the gym through the doors to the left- follow the noise.
 The Next Generation meets at 7:10 pm after the Saturday night service in room #5 in the office building.
 Throughout the week there are various planned and spur-of-the-moment get-togethers at the church, at each other’s homes, or at various venues around town.
 Weekly studies for women and bi-weekly studies for men are available.
 Call the church at 915-329-0212 for more information.
 Single-specific mission trips are planned once or twice yearly; local mission and evangelistic opportunities are available throughout the year.
 For more information, click here.

 Several Bible studies, discipleship groups, a women’s retreat, conferences, and events are offered throughout the year to give the ladies in our church family special times of interaction, fellowship, and spiritual growth.
 There are also many opportunities to serve in various volunteer capacities throughout the year on a one-time or on-going weekly or monthly basis.
-Contact Jackie Miller, Women’s Ministry Coordinator, at Women’s Ministry or (915) 526-7395.
+Contact the front desk at Women’s Ministry or (915) 526-7395.
 For more information, click here.

 Accountability among men is an act of integrity.
 CBC’s Men’s Ministry is designed to protect, encourage, and develop men of all ages, single and married.
-The men of CBC meet at least three times a year, with over 100 men in attendance, to grow together in the knowledge of God’s Word.
-These events include Men’s Rally, Men’s Retreat, Father/Son or Daughter Banquet, etc. For more information, contact Dan Dodge, (915) 329-0212.
+The men of CBC meet at least three times a year to grow together in the knowledge of God’s Word.
+These events include Men’s Rally, Men’s Retreat, Father/Son or Daughter Banquet, etc. For more information, click here or contact Dan Dodge at (915) 329-0212.

 Discipleship groups are on-going throughout the year as groups of three or four are formed among the men / women of CBC.
 We model these groups after Jesus’ example.
 Jesus taught His disciples by investing in their lives.
 He lived out His life and ministry before them, setting the pattern for His followers to learn how to encourage and equip future generations.
 CBC’s discipleship groups meet together on or off campus as their schedules allow and keep in touch by email or phone.
-If interested in taking this step in your journey of faith, please contact any of the following for this opportunity: Ron Acton, Nora Karam, or Murray Van Gundy.
+If interested in taking this step in your journey of faith, please contact any of the following for this opportunity: Ron Acton or Nora Karam.